Lauren Drain: Early life

 Steve Drain first came into contact with Westboro while working on a documentary critical of the church.
 He eventually became a fervent convert, and his entire family followed him into the church.
 Lauren Drain was a member from 2001 until 2007, when she was excommunicated for questioning church doctrine and unauthorized contact with a Connecticut man seeking to learn more about the church.
 Following her excommunication, she briefly lived on her own in Topeka, but was haunted by reminders of her banishment from the church and her family, eventually deciding to move to Connecticut.
 Her parents, two sisters, and brother remained members of the church and cut all ties with her.
-However, sometime in 2020, her parents and two younger siblings were also excommunicated for unknown reasons.
-It is unclear whether they have re-established contact.
+However, sometime in 2020, Steve started to feel that the picket signs the church carried were too harsh and that the signs should be more focused on God's grace and salvation.
+He sent an email to church members explaining this and saying that he and his family would no longer be participating in pickets.
+As a result of this email, the next day the church voted to excommunicate Lauren's parents and two of her siblings.
+Lauren's sister Taylor Drain Phelps remains a member of the church.
+Drain claimed in a YouTube video released in 2023 that she and her family had re-established their relationship.

 Drain graduated from Topeka West High School in Topeka, Kansas and earned a Wiseman Scholarship to Washburn University.

 Career

 Drain graduated from Washburn University in 2007 with a Bachelor of Science degree in nursing.
-She worked as a Registered nurse for nine years before becoming a full-time personal trainer and fitness model.
+She worked as a registered nurse for nine years before becoming a full-time personal trainer and fitness model.

 Drain participated in the NOH8 Campaign in 2013.

-Drain wrote the book titled Banished: Surviving My Years in the Westboro Baptist Church, co-authored by Lisa Pulitzer which describes her experiences in the Westboro Baptist Church and her ultimate expulsion from the church.
+Drain wrote the book titled Banished: Surviving My Years in the Westboro Baptist Church, co-authored by Lisa Pulitzer, which describes her experiences in the Westboro Baptist Church and her ultimate expulsion from the church.
 It has been on the New York Best Sellers list in the eBook category as of March 30, 2013.

-Drain is a fitness model, using her social media account such as Instagram and Facebook to showcase her fitness routines, strength and motivational content.

 Personal life

 Drain has been married to David Kagan since August 2013.
-As of 2013 she lives in Connecticut.
+As of 2013, she lives in Connecticut.
 She identifies as a Christian.
 In 2019, Drain and her husband announced that they were expecting a baby, and Drain gave birth to a child later that year.